-Over a period of 10 weeks, girls in the 4th through 5th grade participate in an after-school program like no other.
+Over a period of 10 weeks durin the spring semester, girls in the 4th through 5th grade participate in an after-school program like no other.
 Designed to allow every girl to recognize her inner strength, the Girls on the Run curriculum inspires girls to define their lives on their own terms.
 Throughout the season, the girls make new friends, build their confidence and celebrate all that makes them unique.

 The Girls on the Run lessons encourage positive emotional, social, mental and physical development.
 Participants explore and discuss their own beliefs around experiences and challenges girls face at this age.
 They also develop important strategies and skills to help them navigate life experiences.
 We start with helping the girls get a better understanding of who they are and what’s important to them.
 Then, we look at the importance of team work and healthy relationships.
 And, finally, the girls explore how they can positively connect with and shape the world.